Who Was Edvard Munch?

 Success wasn't enough to tame Munch's inner demons for long, however, and as the 1900s began, his drinking spun out of control.
 In 1908, hearing voices and suffering from paralysis on one side, he collapsed and soon checked himself into a private sanitarium, where he drank less and regained some mental composure.
 In the spring of 1909, he checked out, eager to get back to work, but as history would show, most of his great works were behind him.

 Munch moved to a country house in Ekely (near Oslo), Norway, where he lived in isolation and began painting landscapes.
-He nearly died of influenza in the pandemic of 1918-19, but recovered and would survive for more than two decades thereafter (he died at his country home in Ekley on January 23, 1944).
+He nearly died of influenza in the pandemic of 1918-19, but recovered and would survive for more than two decades thereafter, dying at his country home in Ekley on January 23, 1944.
 Munch painted right up to his death, often depicting his deteriorating condition and various physical maladies in his work.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!